Jarnomer/philosophers/README.md

 }
 ```

-Main `data` and `each` philosopher have `enumarated` boolean statuses and their corresponding mutexes.
+Main `data` and `each` philosopher have `enumerated` boolean statuses and their corresponding mutexes.

 ```c
 typedef struct s_data